Miccighel/Crowd_Frame/README.md

     ```

 Crowd_Frame uses several AWS services to deploy tasks and store data; all are within the AWS Free Tier.
-You can cap spending via the `budget_limit` environment variable—usage is halted once the limit is reached.
+You can cap spending via the `budget_limit` environment variable.
+Usage is halted once the limit is reached.

 ## Environment Variables